Whittelach History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Whittelach is an ancient name dating from the times of the Anglo-Saxon tribes of Britain.
 It was a name for a person who was a person with white hair.
 Looking back further, we find the name Whittelach was derived from the Old English words whit, meaning white and lock, meaning tress or hair.

 Early Origins of the Whittelach family